Jacob-Hoff-man/Companion/README.md

 # Senior Project Final Demonstration Video
+The Cycle Statistic Tool final demonstration was presented on 04/20/21.
+A YouTube video made by the project team can be viewed with the following link:

 https://youtu.be/cTovEaKmmAo
+# -----
 # Cycle Statistic Tool Companion Mobile Application
 Written in C# using the Xamarin platform.